kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ## 2. fake shadow

-Add adjust part of brightness to create fake shadow for training.
-The following show the results.
+Modify part of brightness to generate fake shadow.
+An example is shown below.

 <table border="1">
 <tr>